collective/collective.recipe.bluebream/README.rst

 .. _`Bluebream`: http://bluebream.zope.org

 [1] Actually, it installs ``bin/paster``.
 And a small WSGI application.
 And some ZCML configuration files.
-And some var directories if they do not exist.
+And it adds some var directories if they do not exist.
 And it supports develop eggs. ;-)